 Diving at night is no problem as the unit is fully equipped with lighting and generators.
 The unit has also accessed difficult situations like weirs and tunnels.

 Sonar technology helps the divers to see underwater.
-Sound waves hit objects in the water and get reflected back and interpreted as high-resolution computer images.
-The unit uses sonar to search for sunken vehicles, boats and human bodies.
+Sound waves hit objects in the water and once reflected back are interpreted as high-resolution computer images.
+The unit uses sonar to search for sunken vehicles, boats and missing persons.

 Remotely Operated Vehicle (ROV)

 The ROV is a small, unmanned submarine that is operated from the shore or a boat.
-It’s equipped with lights and video cameras and is operated using joysticks and monitors.
-It displays live video that can be recorded for evidence.
+It’s equipped with lights and a video camera.
+The ROV is operated from a control box complete with monitor which displays live video that can be recorded for evidence.
 What makes the ROV special is that it can dive to depths of 150m - recovering items from places too dangerous for divers to operate in.

-Each of our 12 divers takes an eight-week intensive dive course and is trained to the highest professional standards.
-The team is also qualified in marine operations using the unit’s launch and rigid inflatable boats, for example, the launch of HMS Astute and maritime security patrols.
+Each of our 11 divers takes an intensive dive course and is trained to the highest professional standards to comply with the diving at work regulations.
+The team are also qualified in marine operations using the unit’s launch and rigid inflatable boats.